vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

     return new_value
 ```

-Now that your `square` function returns the value instead of printing it, calling the function requires that you assign the result of the function to a variable so you can use the result later.
+Now your `square` function returns the value instead of printing it.
+This means that calling the function requires that you assign the result of the function to a variable.
+This allows you to use the result later.
 Here's an example of how to do this:

 ```
 num = square(4)